Cienciano: Recopa Sudamericana win

 After winning the Copa Sudamericana, Cienciano went on to play against Boca Juniors of Argentina, another South American giant, for the 2004 Recopa Sudamericana, this being just one match, much like the UEFA Super Cup, which was disputed between the winners of both South American Cups of the previous season: the Copa Sudamericana and the Copa Libertadores.
 After a 1–1 draw, Cienciano went on to win the title 4–2 on penalties.
 The match was played at Lockhart Stadium in Fort Lauderdale, Florida.

+Soon after the club's win in the Recopa Sudamericana, the Guatemala national football team organized a friendly against the club.
+Cienciano won the friendly three goals to zero.
+As a result of winning the Recopa Sudamericana, Cienciano participated in the 2005 Copa Libertadores but were eliminated in the preliminary round to C.D.
+Guadalajara of Mexico.

 More league titles and superfinal runner-ups

 In 2005, the Cusco-based club won the Torneo Apertura, but lost the superfinal to Sporting Cristal.
 The following year, it won the 2006 Clausura, but lost the superfinal again to Alianza Lima, the same team that had beaten them in the 2001 national championship final.
+After winning the 2006 Torneo Apertura, Cienciano qualified for the Copa Libertadores once again, but were eliminated in the group stage after placing last with four points.
+In 2007, Cienciano qualified for the 2007 and 2008 Copa Libertadores after winning the 2006 Torneo Clausura and being the third placed team, and finished third in its group both editions.
+A year later, they qualified again for the Copa Sudamericana but were eliminated in the Round of 16.
+Since then, Cienciano has not qualified for the Copa Libertadores.

 Relegation and comeback

 In 2015, the club was relegated after finishing in the bottom three of the aggregate table.
-The club was very close to reaching promotion many times, especially in 2018, where the team lost the final game of its 4 team group.
-In 2019, it was finally promoted back to the first division after winning the 2019 Liga 2.
+The club finished third and was one point off from the title play-off in the 2016 season.
+In 2018, the club won third place in the league and participated in the promotion play off group, where the top two teams get promoted to the 2019 Liga 1.
+Cienciano placed third with four points.
+In 2019, it was finally promoted back to the first division after winning the 2019 Liga 2, winning their first national competition.

+After the 2021, 2022 Liga 1 seasons, Cienciano qualified for the 2022 and 2023 Copa Sudamericana after placing in the top 8 of the league.
+The club was eliminated in the first stage in both editions.
+In 2025, the club qualified for the 2025 Copa Sudamericana group stage.